carehs12/guardianes_informaticos/README.md

   is the schedule optimizer: this optimizer is a standalone group of services that receive data, optimize it and return a result that will then be saved to the database

+  All the application has I18n implemented in both backend and fronted.
+For the frontend translations, the i18n_js gem is used

   The ruby files are analyzed using rubocop to follow the general standards

   And finally, rspec is used for testing the most important components of the application